Quantum Key Distribution with Qubit Pairs

 In principle, BB84 is proven to be hundred percent secure \cite{shor}.
 However, when implemented in real life with non-ideal sources and detectors, several attacks have been successfully demonstrated against commercial QKD systems \cite{qkdbreak,qkdbreak1}.

 In the traditional BB84 scheme, Alice sends a stream of single qubits to Bob which eventually leads to the generation of a secure key.
 Here we propose a new QKD scheme in which Alice sends a stream pairs of qubits to Bob.
 We will show that this scheme introduces an additional feature over the standard BB84 protocols, which should make it more difficult to break.
+It should be mentioned that QKD protocols using qubit pairs have also been proposed earlier \cite{shaari}.

 To set the ball rolling, we describe the BB84 QKD protocol \cite{bb84}. \begin{itemize} \item Alice sends single qubits to Bob randomly in one of the following states: $|0\rangle,~|1\rangle,~|+\rangle$ and $|-\rangle$, where $|\pm\rangle = (|0\rangle \pm |1\rangle)/\sqrt{2}$. \item Bob measures the incoming qubit's state by randomly choosing a measurement of either the x-component of the qubit or the z-component, with equal probability.
 Let us say, $|0\rangle,~|1\rangle$ are eigenstates of the z-component of the qubit, and $|\pm\rangle$ are the eigenstates of the x-component. \item Bob publicly tells Alice which bases he used for each qubit he received (but, of course not the result of his measurement). \item Alice publicly tells Bob which basis she sent each qubit in. \item Alice and Bob keep only the data from those measurements for which their bases are the same, discarding all the rest. \item This data is interpreted as a binary sequence according to the coding scheme $|0\rangle_x$ = 0, $|1\rangle_x$ = 1, $|+\rangle_z$ = 1, $|-\rangle_z$ = 0. \item Alice announces the results of a small subset of her measurements.
 Bob checks if he has identical results.
 Any discrepency here indicates a possible evesdropping attempt. \item If there is no discrepancy, the rest of the binary sequence is treated as the new key, and is identical for both Alice and Bob. \end{itemize}